theinvertedform/umt.world/links.md

 ## 2023--*present*

-End of the good years; yet another period of darkness.
-I suspect this one will last forever.
+End of the good years; perhaps the longest period of darkness yet.
+It feels so much more fatal than it used to.
+I fear this one will last forever.

 # Professional Experience